ricardosantos1784/deepseek-test/README.md

 ## 🎯 Testing the Chatbot
 Once the application is running, you can test it via a local API or a simple UI interface.
 Try asking questions from the predefined FAQ dataset and see how Deepseek performs.
+- example >>> http://localhost:8080/deepseek/faq?message=How can I work at Pied Piper?

 ## 📊 Results & Insights
 - ✅ Successfully answered FAQ-style questions using structured data.